jacky9813/bhh/README.md

 # Better HTTP Handler (BHH)

+** This project is in early development.
+The API may change anytime. **

 This is a very basic HTTP Handler for Python built-in HTTP Server that opens up some easy way for web API development.

 There're several benefits for using bhh: